 - Collision with other objects – The best strategy to mitigate this risk is to NOT allow the borrower to drive the RV.
 Put a propane extend-a-stay on the RV so propane can be replaced as needed.
 If tank dumping is required, have a regular pumping service contract.
 Collision is where the real actuarial risk is.
 Not driving fixes that problem.
 Providing a storage and use agreement as discussed below, is a solution that might work for you.

 - Comprehensive damage – Loss typically occurs while parked and covers issues like vandalism, fire and storm damage.
 Let your insurance carrier know you are allowing your RV to be used for a frontline worker, but that they aren’t allowed to drive it.
 If you can’t find a carrier who will allow you to offer your RV to a named insured on a non-commercial basis (and not drive the RV), then try Century 21 (A Farmer’s Insurance subsidiary).
-They worked with us under these terms and we are very grateful for that.
+They worked with us under these terms for our pilot RV and we are very grateful for that.
+(We do not offer insurance or have any official affiliations with a provider.)

 - General liability (such as slip and fall) – COVID-19 contamination – Have a policy of how you will clean an RV before delivering and how you want your RV handled before it is returned.
 Visit this link on Tips for Cleaning the RV (Before Delivery and Returning to Owner) for details on how you might be able to mitigate this risk.